shamitb/stock_ticker_forecast/README.md

 Stock price prediction for a single stock ticker symbol NVDA here.

-1. python nvidia_nyse.ipynb
+1. You can run the nvidia_nyse.ipynb

-2. To run the app and provide any ticker symbol: streamlit run forecast_stock_app.py
+2. Alternately to run the Streamlit app and provide any ticker symbol: streamlit run forecast_stock_app.py